-ScreenGuard is made from T6 extruded aluminium – T6 aluminium alloy, which refers to the temper or degree of hardness of the aluminium.
-This is a premium grade of aluminium, that has a good strength-to weight ratio and is heat-treatable.
+ScreenGuard is manufactured using T6 extruded aluminium – T6 aluminium alloy, referring to the hardness of the aluminium.

 ScreenGuard Stainless Steel